SCISAT-1: ACE-FTS

 The ACE-FTS instrument is the main payload of the SCISAT-1 spacecraft.
 The primary scientific goal of the Atmospheric Chemistry Experiment (ACE) is to measure and understand the chemical and dynamical processes that control the distribution of ozone in the upper troposphere and stratosphere.
 The principle of ACE measurement is the solar occultation technique.
 A high inclination (74 degrees), low Earth orbit 650 km will provide ACE coverage of tropical, mid-latitudes and polar regions.

 The spectrometer is an adapted version of the classical Michelson interferometer using an optimized optical layout.
 Its highly folded double-pass optical design results in a very high performance instrument with a compact size.
-A signal-to-noise ratio (SNR) better than 100 is achieved, with a field-of-view (FOV) of 1.25 mrad and an aperture diameter of 100 mm (4").
+A signal-to-noise ratio better than 100 is achieved, with a field-of-view of 1.25 mrad and an aperture diameter of 100 mm (4").
 A semiconductor laser is used as the metrology source of the interferometer sub-system.

 The auxiliary Visible/Near-infrared Imager (VNI) monitors aerosols based on the extinction of solar radiation using two filtered detectors at 0.525 and 1.02 micrometres.
 The instrument also includes a Suntracker mechanism providing fine pointing toward the radiometric center of the Sun with stability better than 3 μrad.
 The ACE-FTS instrument was launched on August 12, 2003.

 ABB was the prime contractor for the design and manufacturing of the ACE-FTS instrument.